-Funds for Tranche 1 have been allocated and approved by M&C. The two projects (Child Care Associates - Gragg Center; Fort Worth Area Habitat for Humanity) are currently in the process of contract development in conjunction with Neighborhood Services Department staff and City Attorney's Office staff.
-The Child Care Associates - Gragg Center project M&C is scheduled to be approved by City Council in August 2022; contract execution will take place after approval.
-The Fort Worth Area Habitat for Humanity project is nearing contract completion and is expected to be completed by August 2022.
-M&C 22-045 was approved by City Council on June 28, authorizing the use of \$1.5M ARPA funds.
+Funds for Tranche 1 have been allocated and approved by M&C. The two projects (Child Care Associates - Gragg Center; Fort Worth Area Habitat for Humanity) are currently in the process of contract development in conjunction with Neighborhood Services Department and City Attorney's Office staff.
+The Fort Worth Area Habitat for Humanity project is nearing contract completion and is expected to be completed by the end of April 2022.
 Funds for Tranche 2 have not yet been received.